Want to get updates to your mailbox? 📬

 A cluttered site design is overwhelming.
 There may be too much content or text, it may not seem organized in a logical way, or there may be too much visual noise.
 According to EyeQuant, clutter leads to increased cognitive load, which results in more visual confusion and frustration.
 Eliminating unnecessary content is an effective way to lessen the cognitive load, and also helps to increase focus on the important elements of the page and improve user experience.

-If your site is too cluttered and confusing, we suggest researching how you want users to navigate the funnel of your site and to optimize your site to lead them through that path.
+If your site is too cluttered and confusing, we suggest researching how you want users to navigate the funnel of your site and optimize your site to lead them through that path.
 You should plan around the conversions you hope to get out of each visit and strategize a clear linking strategy.

 When designing your site, “less is more” is the golden rule.
 Use simple design and negative space in order to attract the reader to the most important elements on your page.
 You may also want to cut down on the number of pages on your site to make it easier for users to navigate.